PHSKC-APDE/rads/README.md

 5. Functions that are talkative should have a `verbose` argument.
 To "talk" to the console, use `message` and `warning`.
 DO NOT USE `cat` or `print`.
 See the ROpenSci site for further information.

-6. Functions should not use `%>%` internally.
+6. Functions should not use `%>%` internally if there is the expectation that they will be run multiple times (e.g. in a loop).
+Each %>% incurs a small overhead that can compound.
+For larger functions (e.g. ones only run once or twice in a session) pipes are fine.
 Writing functions to be pipeable is fine as long as its `data.table` friendly.

 7. Each function should be in its own `.R` file.
 Small groups of utility functions can be combined within the same `.R` file where relevant.